walterddr/flink-flux/README.md

-This is a repository for integrating Flink with DSL (initially utilize Flux as example syntax)
+This is a repository for integrating Flink with DSL